bveenema/ParticlePromise/README.md

 The function that calls the API/Webhook (sendWebhookFunc) must return void and accept no arguments in addition to calling `Particle.publish()`

 Can optionally be passed a timeout parameter that specifies a custom timeout for the individual Promise

+Returns a reference to the new Promise object.
+Returns a reference to a dummy/invalid Promise object if there is no more room in the PromiseContainer or if the Subscriber has not been setup by successful call of [.enable()](#enable)

 ``` cpp
 // SYNTAX (Arguments in brackets "{}" are optional)